Sonofacar/Sonofacar/README.md

-My name is Carson, and this is my repo.
+My name is Carson, and this is my profile.